 Yet, during a meeting with the FDA in May of this year, AOA Advocacy Group representatives turned over a selection of lenses purchased they had purchased through several websites, all without prescription.

-Many small business owners may not yet be aware that it is legal to sell contact lenses without prescription, FDA officials note.
+Many small business owners may not yet be aware that it is illegal to sell contact lenses without prescription, FDA officials note.

 They also observe that many websites which offer novelty contact lenses for sale without prescription are based outside the U.S. and are therefore beyond their agency's jurisdiction.